-You might be going through your life feeling numb, distracted or out of touch with how you feel inside.
+You might be going through your life feeling numb, distracted or out of touch with how you really feel inside.
 This is very common.

-5. At first, feelings tend to be quite shy.
-They are not used to being seen and need time to feel safe enough to show themselves.
+Don't rush.
+Go slow.
+Stay present.
+Be a friendly witness to what comes - even when nothing comes.
+At first, feelings tend to be quite shy.
+Feelings are not used to being seen and need time to feel safe enough to show themselves.

-7. After a while, ask for a third time, "How am I really?" and notice if the feeling alters, becomes clearer or disappears.
+3. Third Inquiry: After a while, ask for a third time, "How am I really?" and notice if the feeling alters, becomes clearer or disappears.
 Write down your felt-sense impression in your journal.

 At any point in this process, you may experience a fresh insight, or something unexpected.
 These qualities come with a sense of Oh! or Aha! or Now I see!
 Make a note of your deeper insights in your journal.